trekforever/Front-end-Developer-Interview-Questions/README.md

 * Explain how `this` works in JavaScript
   * **Answer**: `this` refers to the object of the current execution context and scope. `this` is redetermined everytime a new execution context is ran.
 * Explain how prototypal inheritance works
   * **Answer**: Javascript is a dynamic, weakly typed language.
 Unlike other languages, Javascript does not have classes.
 In terms of inheritance, objects is the only thing that Javascript have.
-But it has the notion of a prototypical object, an object used as a template from which to get the initial properties for a new object.
+But it has the notion of a prototypicl object, an object used as a template from which to get the initial properties for a new object.
 Any object can specify its own properties, either when you create it or at run time.
 In addition, any object can be associated as the prototype for another object, allowing the second object to share the first object's properties.
 * How do you go about testing your JavaScript?
   * **Answer**: Custom tests using eval, using the debugger on firebug/javascript console (step-by-step debugging), putting a watch on all the variables and observe the stack at each step.
 Can also use try and catch statements too.
 * AMD vs. CommonJS?